Support use of medication in social care settings

 Topic Overview

-The LAO Level 3 Diploma for the Children and Young People's Workforce (QCF) is a comprehensive qualification designed for those working or aspiring to work with children and young people in a variety of settings, including early years, schools, and community contexts.
-This diploma covers essential knowledge and skills for supporting children's development, safeguarding, and promoting positive outcomes.
-It is a key stepping stone for roles such as nursery practitioner, teaching assistant, or childminder, and provides a solid foundation for further study in early childhood studies or social work.
+The IAO Level 3 Diploma for the Children and Young People's Workforce is a comprehensive qualification designed for those working directly with children and young people in settings such as nurseries, schools, and residential care.
+It covers essential knowledge and skills for supporting development, safeguarding, and promoting positive outcomes.
+This diploma is a key step for those pursuing careers as early years educators, childminders, or youth workers, and it aligns with the UK's Early Years Foundation Stage (EYFS) framework.

 Key Concepts